 As the Coronavirus has spread around the world, businesses are requiring employees to work from home and grappling with the practical implications of suddenly needing to manage a distributed workforce.

-InspireHUB is a 100% remote company and has been managing an international staff of digital nomads for over five years.
+InspireHUB is a 100% remote company and has been managing an international staff of digital nomads for over seven years.
 As the creator of the IHUBApp Digital Experience Platform, we also have had agencies and clients use our platform to build employee hubs to help improve their connection and engagement.

 From this unique vantage point, we decided to share the internal guidelines and tips that have helped us become high-performers and produce at the award-winning level with the hopes of you making the most of the situation.

 Suddenly remote?
 5 Critical tips for companies struggling with the quarantine.

 Your workday at the office has a number of predetermined routines that you don’t likely give much mind to but actually help to create your office environment.
 When your staff are remote, recreating these moments are crucial to keep the connection and relationships strong.

 - The morning hello.
 When you get into the office first thing in the morning, you likely greet various people on the way to your desk.
 It lets people know that you’ve arrived and are ready to get to work.
 Ask all of your team to log-on to the real-time messenger you will be using, like Slack or Google Hangouts, and say a good morning as they arrive.